 Roborock Q series compared

-The Q series is an affordable lineup with a self-emptying bin that lacks some Qrevo and S series features and has a lower price tag.
+The Q series is an affordable lineup with a self-emptying bin.
+It lacks extra features but has a lower price tag.

 ![]() |